fatimakoli/gis_tutorials/23_Data_Types_and_311.md

 As you can see, the dataset is very interesting and a great resource for anyone studying New York. **Nevertheless, a word of caution is necessary**: many people use this dataset to describe and analyze conditions in New York; however, the 311 data doesn't describe the city, it describes the complaints people file, it is not about the city, it is about the complaints, and even though the complaints might tell us something about the city, the distinction is crucial.
 Every dataset has its own biases and the 311 dataset has very strong ones: it collects data ONLY about the people who complain and ONLY about what they choose to complain about.
 Again, this dataset is much more about the complaints and the people who complain than about the conditions in the city.
 There is no 1 to 1 relationship between the 311 complaints and the conditions in the ground.
 That being said, though, it is still a great resource and very fun to play with.
 You can find out more about the 311 service [here](http://www1.nyc.gov/311/).

 Other datasets we will be using are:
 * nybb - New York City boroughs.
-Originally downloaded from [here](http://www.nyc.gov/html/dcp/html/bytes/districts_download_metadata.shtml).
+Download from [here](https://github.com/alisaalias/gis_tutorials/blob/alisaalias-patch-1/data/nybb_19c.zip).
-* HYDRO - New York hydrography.
-Originally downloaded [here](https://data.cityofnewyork.us/Environment/Hydrography/drh3-e2fd).
+* hydropol - `Hydrographic Features`.
+Download from [here](https://www.bts.gov/archive/publications/national_transportation_atlas_database/2015/polygon).
-* hydropol - U.S. Hydrographic features.
-Originally downloaded from [here](http://www.rita.dot.gov/bts/sites/rita.dot.gov.bts/files/publications/national_transportation_atlas_database/2014/polygon).
+* NYC Roadbeds, download from [here](https://data.cityofnewyork.us/api/geospatial/xgwd-7vhd?method=export&format=Shapefile)
 * tl_2015_36_bg - New York State census block groups.
-Originally downloaded from [here](https://www.census.gov/cgi-bin/geo/shapefiles/index.php).
-Here you should download the census block groups for New York state for 2015.
+Download from [here](https://github.com/alisaalias/gis_tutorials/blob/alisaalias-patch-1/data/tl_2019_36_bg.zip)
-* state - U.S. State Boundaries.
-Originally downloaded from [here](http://www.rita.dot.gov/bts/sites/rita.dot.gov.bts/files/publications/national_transportation_atlas_database/2014/polygon)
+* state - `U.S. State Boundaries`.
+Download from [here](https://www.bts.gov/archive/publications/national_transportation_atlas_database/2015/polygon)

 ### Creating Noise Maps of 311 Data in New York City
 #### Downloading 311 Data
 The first step in this tutorial is to select, filter and download the 311 data.
 The [NYC Open Data portal](https://nycopendata.socrata.com/) is a great resource for data related to New York City and it provides an easy way of accessing 311 data.
 In it's search bar type "311" and it should take you to a list of datasets related to 311 data.
 The one we are looking for is called "311 Service Requests from 2010 to Present".
 Alternatively, you might see a big yellow icon at the top of this page related to 311; this will also take you to the dataset.
 Open the "311 Service Requests from 2010 to Present" and then click on `view data` at the top of the page.

-Here, we need to filter the database to download only the records regarding noise complaints for the first 6 months of 2016.
+Here, we need to filter the database to download only the records regarding noise complaints for 2019 so far.
 You could attempt to download records for a longer period of time, but the files might get too large.
 To filter the data do the following:
 * On the right-hand panel, where it says "Filter", create a small query with the drop-down menus.
 Where it says `Unique Key`, change it to `Complaint Type`.
 Keep the `is` and then type in "Noise" in the space below (The query should read 'Complaint type is noise'.
 Make sure there is a check-mark next to the word 'Noise'.
 You will see how the dataset is filtered and you only get the complaints of type 'Noise'.
 * Next, click on `Add a New Filter Condition` and create another query that reads `Created Date` `is between` "01/1/2019 12:00:00 AM" and "11/13/2019 12:00:00 AM". (or "11/14/2019 12:00:00 AM").
 You should now see the data only for 'Noise' complaints created between the start of 2019 through this week.